markkolich/blog/content/entries/a-new-blog-platform-backed-by-github-twitter-bootstrap-and-curacao.md

 I pulled in [Pegdown](https://github.com/sirthias/pegdown), a pure-Java Markdown processor based on a parboiled PEG parser.
 It integrated with my app beautifully &mdash; all content, pages and entries, could now be written in Markdown and I wasn't tied to some awful web-interface with a buggy editor.

-Page templating was still important, so I integrated [FreeMarker](http://freemarker.org) into the mix.
+Page templating was still important, so I integrated [FreeMarker](http://freemarker.org) into the mix for common page components.
 Pegdown consumes Markdown and spits out HTML, which is then piped into a FreeMarker template to produce near final HTML:

 ```
 <#include "common/header.ftl">